bitmark-inc/docs/learning-bitmark/working-with-bitmarks/creating-bitmark-account.md

 <br>

-Following are the intructions to create Bitmark account with the network option as `testing`
+Here are the steps to create a new Bitmark Account using the Bitmark-CLI:

 * Install [Bitmark-CLI](https://github.com/bitmark-inc/docs/blob/master/bitmark-references/bitmark-cli/bitmark-cli.md)